AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-security.md

 ---
 description: Audience Manager takes data security and privacy very seriously.
 We work to keep our systems secure and protect your valuable data.
 seo-description: Audience Manager takes data security and privacy very seriously.
 We work to keep our systems secure and protect your valuable data.
-seo-title: Data Security
+seo-title: Data Security in Audience Manager
 solution: Audience Manager
-title: Data Security
+title: Data Security in Audience Manager
 uuid: 33ad19ca-4690-4d97-853b-1882d7d4ac01
 ---

-# Data Security {#data-security}
+# Data Security in Audience Manager {#data-security}

 Audience Manager takes data security and privacy very seriously.
 We work to keep our systems secure and protect your valuable data.